GingerGengar/Beringin/README.md

     Of course, more content need to be added, especially structures is very very lacking.
 Math archives need to be revamped for the PDEs, this is so embarassing.

+# Folders

+    The Utility folder contains certain scripts that can clear the build files from the latex compiler.